ygemici/osz/docs/messages.md

 void mq_dispatch();
 ```
 While [mq_call()](https://github.com/bztsrc/osz/blob/master/src/lib/libc/x86_64/syscall.S) is a sequence of mq_send() and my_recv() calls, [mq_dispatch()](https://github.com/bztsrc/osz/blob/master/src/lib/libc/dispatch.c) is quite the opposite: it first
 receives a message with mq_recv(), calls the handler for it, and then uses mq_send() to send the result back.
+For msg_t struct, see below.

 You can also pass a system service number as `dst`, they can be found in [etc/include/syscall.h](https://github.com/bztsrc/osz/blob/master/etc/include/syscall.h).
 The available function codes
 are defined in the corresponding header file under [etc/include/sys](https://github.com/bztsrc/osz/blob/master/etc/include/sys), all included in this header.